Mutation-based Evaluation of Cryptographic API Misuse Detectors: Motivation and Background

-This threat model, which guides \tools design (Section~\ref{sec:goals}), represents that adversarial conditions under which \detectors may have to operate in practice, and hence, motivates an evaluation based on what \detectors~{\em should be} detecting.
+In fact, as Oltrogge et al.~\cite{oha+21} recently discovered that developers have been using Android's Network Security Configurations (NSCs) to {\em circumvent safe defaults} (\eg to permit cleartext traffic that is disabled by default).
+Note that we do not consider a developer to abuse known limitations, such as documented inclusion of APIs.
+We elaborate this further in Section~\ref{sec:result-identifying-flaws}. \end{enumerate} This threat model, which guides \tools design (Section~\ref{sec:goals}), represents that adversarial conditions under which \detectors may have to operate in practice, and hence, motivates an evaluation based on what \detectors~{\em should be} detecting.
+Furthermore, our threat model only considers misuse, including evasive (\ref{adversary:evasive}), that are within the scope of static analysis, \ie misuse that can be detected using techniques such as pattern matching, sensitivities (\eg taint, flow, context, object, field), and/or inter-procedural analysis that can be resolved statically.
+Techniques outside the scope of static analysis, \eg reflection, foreign function interface, and values that can only be determined at runtime, are considered out of scope in our threat model.
+Additionally, vulnerable, custom implementations of cryptographic algorithms, such as DES-ECB for Java, are considered outside the scope of our threat model.
 However, we note that there may be a gap between {\em what should be} and {\em what is}, \ie while \detectors may want to be relevant in strong deployment scenarios such as compliance checking, their actual design may not account for adversarial use cases (\ie\ \ref{adversary:evasive}).
 Therefore, we balance our evaluation that uses this threat model with a discussion that acknowledges all views related to this argument, and especially the tool designer's perspective (Sec.~\ref{sec:discussion}).